kiba/action_plans_mfd/chapter101/action_plan.md

 ### Non-Scene Spare Time Hazo (COMPLETELY OPTIONAL)

-* Goal: To increase access for Hazo to hivemind's scientific knowledge to better acqure COSMIC POWER.
+* Goal: To increase access for Hazo to hivemind's scientific knowledge to better acquire COSMIC POWER.
 * Steps:
   * Begin taking notes on the natural world.
   * Ponder ideas about the nature of reality.